NaomiH42/Inception-of-things/README.md

 4. Changes initial password to allow us to login through GUI
 5. Deploys Application via ArgoCD

-ArgoCD is available on port 8080 (I hope)
+ArgoCD is available on port 8080 (I hope).

 To test, change version of deployed application on public GitHub repository and wait for changes to apply on ArgoCD Access application on port 8888